Kane scores twice as Blackhawks beat Stars 5-2

 The Blackhawks opened a 2-0 lead on their only power play.
 DeBrincat set up Gustafsson, who drove a slap shot from the right circle past Bishop at 17:23.

+"In general, we're looking to score more goals in every period," Dallas coach Jim Montgomery said.
+"It seems we were not able to do it.
+Tonight, I thought we did a better job of putting more pucks at the net, but we didn't get rebounds.

+"We played pond hockey tonight, especially in the first 30 minutes.
+It cost us.
+We were down 3-0 for a reason."

-Kane got his 16th goal of the season 1:56 into the second period, skating down the slot and lifting a backhand into the net.
+Kane got his 16th goal 1:56 into the second period, skating down the slot and lifting a backhand into the net.

 Dallas got on the board at 8:15 when Seguin converted a wrist shot off a pass from Jamie Benn.